Zuehlke/software-engineering-corner/drafts/resize-observer.md

 }
 ```
 Our utility function takes a signal to the ElementRef as an argument.
-This signal is created by the Angular's new `viewChild` function (see [here](https://angular.dev/guide/components/queries#view-queries)), replacing the existing `@ViewChild()` and the need for an `ngAfterViewInit()`.
+This signal is created by the `viewChild` function.
-It was introduced in Angular 17 in developer preview and as of Angular 19 is considered stable to use.
-Instead, we get a signal to the target element that updates as soon as the target element reference is available and wrap our logic in an Angular `effect` ([see Angular effects](https://angular.dev/guide/signals#effects)).
+It gets us a signal to the target element that updates as soon as the target element reference is available.

-Inside, we create our observer and define our callback function that updates the width signal whenever the target element changes its dimensions.
+Inside our `effect` ([see Angular effects](https://angular.dev/guide/signals#effects)), we create our observer and define the resize callback that updates the width signal whenever the target element changes its dimensions.
 Additionally, we use the `onCleanup()` to disconnect the observer when the component is destroyed.

 ### Plugging it all together